piersfinlayson/piersfinlayson.github.io/_posts/2024-02-10-my-raspberry-pi-horde.md

 tags:   raspberry pi horde
 ---

-I thought it would be interesting, for me if nobody else, to do an inventory of all of my Raspberry Pis - both those that are deployed for various purposes, and those which are unused.
-Turns out I have a total of 16 deployed Pis, 25 currently unused, for a total of 41 (and 2 more that I've killed over the years) - seems like a lot!
+I thought it would be interesting, for me if nobody else, to do an inventory of all of my Raspberry Pis (not including Picos) - both those that are deployed for various purposes, and those which are unused.
+Turns out I have a total of 17 deployed Pis, 27 currently unused, for a total of 44 (and 2 more that I've killed over the years) - seems like a lot!

 ## Deployed Pis